Event planning and counter terrorism considerations

 Torfaen Event Safety Advisory Group strongly recommend planning for a terrorist incident and may ask you for details of your Event Security Plan when considering your application.

-www.cpni.gov.uk – Further advice on protective security measures.
+National Protective Security Authority – Further advice on protective security measures.

 The interactive course, which is available to companies or private individuals, takes just 45 minutes to complete and can be done all in one go or in short modules.
-It explains how to spot the signs of suspicious behavior and what to do to help yourself, others and the emergency responders if an attack should take place.
+It explains how to spot the signs of suspicious behaviour and what to do to help yourself, others and the emergency responders if an attack should take place.

-Last Modified: 08/11/2022
+Last Modified: 07/07/2025

 Back to top